Self-Explaining Hate Speech Detection with Moral Rationales: Introduction

-In addition, to evaluate the effectiveness of Large Language Models (LLMs) in hate speech and moral sentiment classification, we conduct a systematic evaluation across prompting strategies.
-Our results show that LLMs perform poorly on moral sentiment categories (at most F1 of 0.38), even though incorporating moral rationales leads to significant improvements in hate speech classification performance ($\approx 2-3\%$).
-Finally, we introduce HateBRMoralXplain, the third version of the HateBR \cite{vargas-etal-2022-hatebr} hate speech benchmark dataset for low-resource Brazilian Portuguese. \textbf{To the best of our knowledge, HateBRMoralXplain is the first large-scale expert annotated corpus of its kind to enrich hate speech with both moral categories and human-annotated moral rationales}.
+In addition, we evaluate the effectiveness of large language models (LLMs) for hate speech and moral sentiment classification.
+Our findings show that incorporating moral rationales leads to notable improvements in hate speech classification performance ($\approx 2$--$3\%$), although LLMs perform poorly on moral sentiment classification, with a maximum F1 of 0.38.
+Finally, we also introduce HateBRMoralXplain, the third version of the HateBR benchmark dataset for low-resource Brazilian Portuguese \cite{vargas-etal-2022-hatebr,salles-etal-2025-hatebrxplain}. \textbf{To the best of our knowledge, HateBRMoralXplain is the first large-scale expert-annotated corpus of its kind that enriches hate speech data with both moral categories and human-annotated moral rationales}.

-Our contributions may be summarized as follows: (i) We introduce Supervised Moral Rationale Attention (SMRA), a self-explaining framework that aligns model attention with expert-annotated moral rationales to improve interpretability, robustness, and contextualization in hate speech detection; (ii) We release HateBRMoralXplain, an extended version of a widely used Brazilian Portuguese hate speech benchmark, augmenting prior datasets with moral categories, moral rationales, and socio-political metadata; the dataset, models, inter-annotator disagreements, and code are publicly available to facilitate future research; (iii) We evaluate multiple LLMs on HateBRMoralXplain corpus for hate speech and moral sentiment classification using prompts with different informational components, demonstrating that the inclusion of moral rationales provide statistically significant improvements in hate speech detection performance.
+Our contributions can be summarized as follows: \begin{enumerate} \item We introduce Supervised Moral Rationale Attention (SMRA), the first self-explaining framework that aligns model attention with expert-annotated moral rationales to improve interpretability, robustness, and contextualization in hate speech detection; \item We release HateBRMoralXplain, an extended version of a widely used Brazilian Portuguese hate speech benchmark, augmenting prior datasets with moral categories, moral rationales, and socio-political metadata; the dataset, models, inter-annotator disagreements, and code are publicly available to facilitate future research; \item We evaluate multiple LLMs on HateBRMoralXplain corpus for hate speech and moral sentiment classification using prompts with different informational components, demonstrating that the inclusion of moral rationales provide statistically significant improvements in hate speech detection performance. \end{enumerate}